 What are the results of medical negligence?

-For a medical negligence claim to succeed you have to prove that an injury occurred because of it.
-You also need to show that the personal injury would not have occurred if not for the medical negligence.
+For any negligence claim to succeed you have to prove that an injury occurred because of it.
+You also need to show that the personal injury would not have occurred if not for the negligence by a medical professional.

-A missed fracture in A&E as a medical negligence claim is a good example of the results of medical negligence.
+A missed fracture in A&E as a negligence claim is a good example of the results of poor care from a medical professional.
 There are three areas where you can receive compensation for a missed fracture.

 The three areas are: